open-uem/openuem-docs/docs/02-Installation/02-Agent/01-windows.md

 - Maybe your NATS server is not running
 - Maybe you specified the wrong path for the required certificates.
 You can copy the certificates by hand using the required names or uninstall the agent and install it again.
-- Maybe you specified the wrong name for the NATS serveror the port.
+- Maybe you specified the wrong name for the NATS server or the port.
 You can edit the `config\openuem.ini` file and change the domain name or port and restart the OpenUEM Agent service.

 :::warning